-Welcome emails are a lot like online dating — your subscribers signed up for your list because they were attracted to your profile (your landing page and sign up form).
-To make theationship work, you need to deliver on that promise.
+Welcome emails are a lot like online dating—your subscribers signed up for your list because they were attracted to your profile (your landing page and sign-up form).
+To make the relationship work, you need to deliver on the promises that were made.
+And the first step in reassuring your new subscriber that they made the right choice, is your welcome email.
+Let’s look at a few successful welcome email examples.

-This is your opportunity to really “wow” them with your personality, so they look forward to your next newsletter.
+Your welcome message is your opportunity to really “wow” subscribers with your personality so they look forward to your next newsletter.
 When you consider that welcome emails have an unusually high open rate of 50% – making them 86% more effective than newsletters, it’s crucial that you get it right.

-So what separates an average welcome email from one that leaves subscribers wanting more?
+So what separates an average email from one that leaves subscribers wanting more?
+Let’s look at some welcome email examples to find out.

-The best welcome email examples show sincerity and appreciation; after all, you’re excited to have them join your list!
-To help get you started, we’ve collected up seven of our favorite formulas that engage new users and some pro tips to inspire you.
+The best welcome emails show sincerity and appreciation; after all, you’re excited to have them join your list!
+To help get you started, we’ve collected seven of our favorite formulas that engage new users and some pro tips to inspire you.
 Feel free to use the examples below as welcome email templates when creating (or rewriting) your own.

 7 of the best welcome email formulas to influence new users